TN 284 (08-26)

 • children; and

-There are instances, however, when the VA/SSR interface does not post or update the portions for dependent spouses, dependent children, and dependent parents.
+There are instances, however, when the VA/SSR interface does not post or update the portions for dependent spouses, dependent children, and dependent parents (for disability compensation cases only).
 In these cases, the field office must develop and manually post the VA benefits.

 Follow the procedure in this chart to determine how to develop for augmentation in post-eligibility cases.